Educational tips for pet

 now so large and inflamed.
 It would not stay inside easily

-and would be tearing for the next few days.
+and the puppy would be tearing for the every day.

 Who would buy such a puppy?
 The puppy becomes less